bcbio/bcbio-nextgen/docs/contents/configuration.rst

 ========================

 -  ``coverage_interval`` Regions covered by sequencing.
-Influences GATK options for filtering.
-GATK will use Variant Quality Score Recalibration when set to 'genome', otherwise we apply hard filters. [exome, genome, regional]
+Influences GATK options for filtering and GATK will use Variant Quality Score Recalibration when set to 'genome', otherwise we apply hard filters.
+Also affects cn.mops structural variant calling and deep panel calling in cancer samples, where we tune regional/exome analyses to maximize sensitivity.
+   [exome, genome, regional]
 - ``coverage_depth_max`` Maximum depth of coverage.
 We downsample coverage regions with more than this value to approximately the specified coverage.
 Actual coverage depth per position will be higher since we